VikrantReddy/Traffic-management-and-simulation/README.md

  res = requests.request("POST", url, headers=headers, data = data)
  print(res.text.encode(''utf8'))
  ```
- This will give the JSON content of the second map.
+ This will give the JSON content of the first map.
  For other maps change the "data" number.

  ## Other Maps will be done soon .
 To view JSON of present map : /AskMap/maps.json